pyxy-org/peggy/README.md

 # peggy
 A simple PEG parser generator, focused on python's grammar.
-Mostly a wrapper for `pegen` as it exists in the cpython source.
+Mostly a wrapper for `pegen` *as it exists in the cpython source*.

-It's different in that it directly uses `python.gram` from the cpython source.
+`peggy` is different from the [pegen package](https://github.com/we-like-parsers/pegen) (which is a different code base) in that it directly uses `python.gram` from the cpython source.
 The problem with doing that is that all actions in that grammar are written for C code.
 For example:

 ```
 # Class definitions